eecsmap/MIT_CLE/Notes/lec3-top-down-parsing.md

 #### A. Solution: Left Factor the Grammar
 New Grammar Factors Common Prefix Into Single Production
 ```
-NT → if then NT’
+NT → if then NT'
-NT’ → else
+NT' → else
-NT’ → e
+NT' → e
 ```
 - No choice when next token is if!
 - All choices have been unified in one production.